 The Redpoll (Acanthis flammea) is a winter migrant into the northern half of the USA from its spring-autumn ranges in Canada.
-This 7″ (18cm) high open edition has a limited edition counterpart, Redpolls with Apple Blossom, shown in Birds Part Two.
+This 7″ (18cm) high open edition from 1988 has a limited edition counterpart, Redpolls with Apple Blossom, shown in Birds Part Two.

 This delightful Chickadee with Holly is an open edition standing 8″ high; it too is from the mid 1980s.
 Connoisseur produced three other chickadee studies, including one in the Fledglings of North America series and a family group; both of those were Neiman Marcus store exclusives.